-Man Who Suffocated Attacking Mountain Lion Tells His Story
+Man Who Suffocated Attacking Mountain Lion Describes Fight For His Life

 As 31-year-old Travis Kauffman thrashed at the bottom of a gully, wrestling with a mountain lion that wouldn't let go of his wrist, the Colorado man realized it might be his last day alive.

-"Well, this would be a pretty crappy way to die," Kauffman remembers thinking, he told Luke Runyon of member station KUNC in his first sit-down media interview.
-"It very much turned into a full on fight for survival."
+"Well, this would be a pretty crappy way to die," Kauffman remembers thinking.
+He told Luke Runyon of member station KUNC about it in his first sit-down media interview.
+"It very much turned into a full-on fight for survival."

 Kauffman's incredible story made the rounds earlier this month, when media around the world reported of an anonymous runner who had killed a juvenile mountain lion in self-defense.
 Few details were announced at the time, and reporters had to rely on a statement from Colorado Parks and Wildlife.
-On Thursday, Kauffman's identity was announced to the world in a press conference.
+On Thursday, Kauffman's identity was announced to the world in a news conference.

-It was an unseasonably warm day as Kauffman, about 5'10" and 155 pounds, threw on shorts and a fleece and headed to the foothills around Fort Collins for a trail run on the afternoon of Feb.
+It was an unseasonably warm day as Kauffman, about 5-foot-10 and 155 pounds, threw on shorts and a fleece and headed to the foothills around Fort Collins for a trail run on the afternoon of Feb.
 4. He decided not to listen to music on his run — a decision he says might have saved his life because it allowed him to hear his surroundings.
 Halfway through the run, he stopped to take in the view from the top of a ridge.

 As he descended on a narrow wooden section of trail, he told KUNC, "I just kind of heard some pine needles rustling behind me."
 Sometimes he doesn't turn around, because it's usually just a deer or a squirrel.
 This time, Kauffman did turn — and saw a mountain lion about 10 feet away.